 Can I write for COVID-19 Africa Watch?

-Yes, we commission journalists based in African countries to produce original articles for our site.
+Yes, we commission journalists based in, or with strong ties to, African countries to produce original articles for our site.
 Priority is given to established journalists with publication records in international outlets or major national or regional publications.

 We are currently open to receiving pitches and submissions.